 Any service can go down because of a hardware failure or a software bug.
 This document explains the engineering design and the deployment model that makes RudderStack highly available despite any failures or bugs.

-We leverage Kubernetes and auto scaling groups to handle hardware failures and stay highly available.
+We leverage Kubernetes and auto-scaling groups to handle hardware failures and stay highly available.

-To recover from node failures, we recommend to provision the nodes with an auto scaling group.
-This is how a standard RudderStack production deployment looks like.
+To recover from node failures, we recommend provisioning the nodes with an auto-scaling group.

-This is equivalent to the standard High Availability setup where infrastructure team creates an extra backup node to switch the master using a heartbeat mechanism.
+This is equivalent to the standard High Availability setup where an infrastructure team creates an extra backup node to switch the master using a heartbeat mechanism.

-RudderStack supports the three running modes
+RudderStack supports three running modes - normal, degraded and maintenance.

-In Degraded mode, RudderStack receives events and stores them.
+In the degraded mode, RudderStack receives events and stores them.
 It will not forward to destinations.

 RudderStack has an in-built alerting service that will raise an alert when the server enters